itssupriyanaik123/redhat_openshift/README.md

 # redhat_openshift

-This is Cloud practical on codenvy.
+This is Cloud Computing practical on codenvy.